Compare project cost estimates vs. actuals

 dropdown, then select a Product/Service. - Select Add.

-Note: If you’d like to edit the rate or quantity, select Split instead, then enter your products and services from there.
+Note: To edit the rate or quantity, select Split and enter the details there.

 Now your bank transaction will appear on your Estimates vs. actuals report.